 The Arnaud family has owned the Château Cabrières property for three generations.
 In 2009, Guy Arnaud handed over the estate to his daughter, Agnes Arnaud, married to Patrick Vernier.
 Today, Agnes and Patrick are run the estate together.

 The name ‘Cabrières’ comes from the Latin name Capraria, designating a place where goats are raised.

-The Château Cabrières is located in the village of Châteauneuf-du-Pape, in the Vaucluse department, in the southern Rhône Valley.
-The property dates back from a long time, since a bread oven door has been discovered and preserved - the stone cut recalls the technique used in the 14th and 15th centuries.
-This proves the historic nature of the Chateau and also of its vinestock, both of which benefit from the flinty nature of the local soil, where vines have been planted since 1344.
+Château Cabrières is located in the village of Châteauneuf-du-Pape, in the Vaucluse department.
+The property dates back many centuries, indicated by a bread oven door that was discovered and preserved - the stone cut recalls the technique used in the 14th and 15th centuries.
+This proves the historic nature of the Chateau and its vine stock, both of which benefit from the flinty nature of the local soil, where vines have been planted since 1344.